mmuller88/mmblog/content/ab-picturer/index.md

 pruneLength: 50
 ---

 Pictures are crucial for effective advertising!
 With AI, generating pictures has become incredibly easy.
 But how can you determine if a picture is rocking your audience or not?
-You can try A/B Picture Testing.
-A/B Picture Testing involves using two different picture variants and pitting them against each other.
+You can try AB Picture Testing.
+AB Picture Testing involves using two different picture variants and pitting them against each other.
 The picture variant that performs better will be selected to improve visitor numbers.

-## My A/B Picture Use Case
+## My AB Picture Use Case

 I like to write technical blog posts on my [blog](https://martinmueller.dev).
 For those post I like to use a picture which can be used as a thumbnail and main picture for the post.

 ![martinmueller.dev blog](https://github.com/mmuller88/mmblog/raw/master/content/ab-picturer/blog.png)

-Actually it is super easy to create pictures with the help of like ChatGPT.
-I'll simply prompting it like `Make a cute cloud singing "I've got the power".
-Keep the ratio of 1000:420.` and it generates beautiful picture I love to useThe ratio 1000:420 is specifically good for sharing your posts on social medias.
+Creating pictures has become incredibly easy with tools like ChatGPT.
+By simply prompting it with a request like "Make a cute cloud singing "I've got the power" while maintaining a ratio of 1000:420" you can generate beautiful pictures that are perfect for sharing your posts on social media.

 I build a tool I call **AB Picturer**.
 With that I can measure performance of the picture variants.
 In the next section I explain how it works.